looker-open-source/embed-sdk/README.md

 This process is called whenever tokens are about to expire and can be called after a token has expired (for example, a user waking up computer that has gone to sleep).
 The generate tokens backend process requires that the Looker api endpoint `generate_tokens_for_cookieless_session` be called to generate new navigation and api tokens.

 Cookieless embed sessions are associated with the user's browser user agent.
-It is important that that user agent for the browser be set on the request.
+It is important that that user agent for the browser be included in the request.

-The example below uses javascript, but you may utilize the Looker SDK in the language of your choice.
-Note that this is very simplistic implementation for demonstration purposes only.
+This is very simplistic implementation for demonstration purposes only.
 An actual implementation should be a lot more robust.
+If the embed session has expired, the `session_reference_token_ttl` value will be set to 0.
+When this happens, embedded IFRAMEs can no longer be used and are locked from further interaction.

 ```javascript
 app.get('/generate-embed-tokens', async function (req, res) {